-COMMUNITY PLANNING ASSOCIATION OF SOUTHWEST IDAHO REVENUE BY SOURCE FOR THE YEAR ENDED SEPTEMBER 30, 2008
+COMMUNITY PLANNING ASSOCIATION OF SOUTHWEST IDAHO REVENUE BY SOURCE FOR THE YEAR ENDED SEPTEMBER 30, 2009

-Operating grants are received primarily from two sources:
+Operating grants revenues are received primarily from three sources:

-- Consolidated Planning Grant Funds (Federal Highway Administration and Federal Transit Administration); and - Surface Transportation Program Funds.
+- Consolidated Planning Grant Funds (Federal Highway Administration and Federal Transit Administration)

+- Surface Transportation Program Funds; and

+- Federal Transit Authority Funds

 The Community Planning Association Board of Directors assesses membership dues annually.
-In August 2008 Notus-Parma Highway District #2 withdrew their membership with COMPASS leaving a \$6,264 shortfall in assessed member dues.
 The primary source of "Contract Revenue" is from matching funds paid to COMPASS by the Idaho Transportation Department for the US 20/26 corridor study and the SH44 corridor study.